 Recovery

+What are the Benefits of Neurofeedback?
 Neurofeedback is an evidence-based therapeutic intervention that has a number of benefits.
 It uses technology to help train the brain to function more optimally and help people become more adaptive, resilient, and efficient.
-Patients report improvements in their memory and focus, less impulsivity, reduced anxiety,...
+Patients report improvements in their memory...

 Recovery